Ramadhuvishan/Sign-Language-Translator/README.md

 # Sign Language Detector
-A simple CNN project for detecting american sign language.
+A simple CNN project for detecting sign language.
 Here, I have implemented CNN (Convolution Neural Network) using Keras.

 ### Tools Used